adirwaitzman/DevOps-Exercise/readme.md

         <annotationProcessor>org.checkerframework.checker.nullness.NullnessChecker</annotationProcessor>
     </annotationProcessors>

-Maven's build is failing for some reason
+Maven's build is failing for some reason.
-Even after removing variables that are equal to NULL in the code Need to come back and investigate
+Even after removing variables that are equal to NULL in the code, Need to come back and investigate